xythobuz/xythobuz.github.io/input/blog/2016/2016_03_24_marlin_fabrikator_mini.md

 //#define ENDSTOPS_ONLY_FOR_HOMING // Comment this!
 </pre>

 With its default firmware, the Fabrikator Mini by default runs the fan as soon as the extruder temperature exceeds 50 degrees Celsius.
 To get this behavior from the Marlin Firmware, `EXTRUDER_0_AUTO_FAN_PIN` is set to the same value as `FAN_PIN`.
 This leads to a compile error.
 To fix this, `FAN_PIN` has to be undefined.
-This can be achieved by modifying the `pins.h` file corresponding to the mainboard used, in this case `Marlin/pins_RAMPS_13_EFB.h`, adding these two lines at the end:
+This can be achieved by modifying the `pins.h` file corresponding to the mainboard used, in this case `Marlin/pins_RAMPS_13_EFB.h`, adding these lines at the end:

 <pre class="sh_cpp">
+// Disable normal fan to be able to enable auto fan
 #undef FAN_PIN
 #define FAN_PIN -1

+// Reverse encoder direction
+#undef BTN_EN1
+#define BTN_EN1 33

+#undef BTN_EN2
+#define BTN_EN2 31
 </pre>

 That’s it.
 You can now open the `Marlin/Marlin.ino` file in the Arduino IDE, select `Arduino Mega 2560` as device and the Fabrikator Mini USB port and hit upload.
 If this is your first time compiling Marlin with Graphic LCD support, you need to install the `u8glib` from the Arduino IDE library manager.